 English and Modern Languages

-The English and Modern Languages degree at Oxford is designed to give students an exceptionally rich and wide-ranging education by combining the study of English literature with the study of one modern European language.
+The English and Modern Languages degree at Oxford offers a comprehensive education that blends English literature with one modern European language.

 Course overview